Overview

 Therefore, wearing compression socks must be done daily; buying at least one spare pair is recommended.

-Note: Before proceeding with the maintenance and washing of your compression hosiery, we recommend reading the manufacturer's care instructions.
+Note: Before maintaining and washing your compression hosiery, we recommend reading the manufacturer's care instructions.

 How long to wear compression socks?

-People who have already suffered from chronic venous insufficiency in their life should wear compression socks at all times, even if the symptoms are less noticeable or visible.
+People who have already suffered from chronic venous insufficiency in their lives should wear compression socks at all times, even if the symptoms are less noticeable or visible.

 It is essential to put them on every day to maximize their benefits when you get out of bed.